 Harry Potter fans will know that Diagon Alley is a wizard shopping area accessed via the Leaky Cauldron in London.

-You enter Diagon Alley through an opening across the street from the Knight Bus and next to King’s Cross Station.
+At Universal Orlando enter Diagon Alley through an opening across the street from the Knight Bus and next to King’s Cross Station.
 When I walked into Diagon Alley the first time it took my breath away.